340:40-7-12. Excluded income sources

 (16) Stipends.
 Stipends paid to students participating in the Indian Vocational Education Program through the Carl D. Perkins Vocational and Applied Technology Education Act are excluded as income.

 (18) Government rent or housing subsidies.
-Government rent or housing subsidies by government agencies received in-kind or in cash for rent, mortgage payments, or utilities are excluded as income.
+Rent or housing subsidies provided by government agencies that are received in-kind or in cash for rent, mortgage payments, or utilities are excluded as income.

 (19) Foster care payments.
 Foster care payments received for a foster child in state or tribal custody are excluded as income.